smat1957/menuapp_python/README.md

 additional functions as follows

-1. when the machine power to be on, wake up this application automatically
+1. when the machine power is on, this application wakes up automatically
     $ &nbsp; mkdir &nbsp; -p &nbsp; ~/.config/lxsession/LXDE-pi
     $ &nbsp; cp &nbsp; /etc/xdg/lxsession/LXDE-pi/autostart &nbsp; ~/.config/lxsession/LXDE-pi/
     $ &nbsp; echo &nbsp; '/home/pi/Videos/menu.sh' &nbsp; >> &nbsp; ~/.config/lxsession/LXDE-pi/autostart

 2. after this application wakes up, 9 hours(=540 minites) later,
-   automated the normal shutdown will be functioning
+   nothing to do with human dealings, the normal shutdown will be occurred

-     the first step of the python program 'menu.py',
+     at the first step of the python program 'menu.py',
              .....
          os.system("sudo shutdown -h " + "+540")
              .....